adnammit/reactLogin/README.md

 ### HELPFUL RESOURCES:
 * [webpack configuration guide](https://webpack.js.org/configuration/)
+* don't forget that you can use the react extension in dev tools to examine the composition and state of your react components

 ## PROJECT NOTES:

+#### APPLICATION OVERVIEW:
+* our login application consists of the main app layout component, nav bar, greeting and signup form, the display of which is controlled by routing.

 #### PACKAGE.JSON
 * `scripts: nodemon` watches the server directory for changes and refreshes its execution of `babel-node`
     - `nodemon` is handling the filename `index.js`, not `babel-node`, hence the '--'